Samuel L. Mitchill: Career

 Mitchill was elected a member of the American Antiquarian Society in 1814.
 On January 29, 1817, Mitchill convened the first meeting of the New York Academy of Sciences, originally called the Lyceum of Natural History, of which he was later elected president.

 Mitchill strongly endorsed the building of the Erie Canal, sponsored by his friend and political ally DeWitt Clinton; they were both members of the short-lived New-York Institution.

-Mitchill suggested renaming the United States of America Fredonia, combining the English "freedom" with a Latinate ending.
+Mitchill suggested renaming the United States of America to Fredonia, combining the English "freedom" with a Latinate ending.
 Although the suggestion was not seriously considered, some towns adopted the name, including Fredonia, New York.
 Some freebooters established a short-lived republic under that name in Texas in the late 1820s.

+The earliest recorded argument in its favor is found in a broadside, printed probably in 1803, with the title Generic Names for the Country and People of the United States of America.
+The text refers to its “authors” who “are citizens of the United States, and are zealous for their prosperity, honour, and reputation.
+They wish them to possess a name among the nations of the earth.
+They lament that hitherto and at present the country is destitute of one.”
+The piece is signed, and some of the phrases used match those in later writings known to be Mitchill’s, so this 1803 broadside is also ascribed to him.
+It is impossible to tell if there really was a group for whom Mitchill was writing, or if that was merely a pious fiction.

 Personality

+Samuel L. Mitchill and Thomas Jefferson were letter correspondents.